Michael Watt (field hockey)

 Michael Watt (born 13 April 1987) is a former Ireland men's field hockey international.
 Between 2006 and 2016 Watt made 201 appearances and scored 54 goals for Ireland.
 He was a member of the Ireland team that won the bronze medal at the 2015 Men's EuroHockey Nations Championship.
 He also represented Ireland at the 2016 Summer Olympics.
 At club level, Watt has won the Irish Senior Cup with Instonians, the Scottish Hockey Cup with Grange and the Men's Irish Hockey League with Lisnagarvey.
 He also played and scored for both Grange and Surbiton in the Euro Hockey League.

 Early years, family and education

 Between 1998 and 2005 Watt attended the Royal Belfast Academical Institution.
 In addition to playing field hockey at RBAI, Watt also played rugby union for the school.
-Between 2005 and 2009 he attended Heriot-Watt University were he gained a BSc in Real Estate Management.
+Between 2005 and 2009 he attended Heriot-Watt University where he gained a BSc in Real Estate Management.
 His older brother, Johnny, a graduate of Trinity College Dublin, played rugby union for Ireland at schoolboy and university levels.